HeissesFeuer/StratosphereLinuxIPS/docs/usage.md

 It's recommended to use PCAPs.

 All the input flows are converted to an internal format.
-So once read, Slips works the same with all of them.
+Once read, all file types are processed in the same way.

-After Slips was run on the traffic, the Slips output can be analyzed with Kalipso GUI interface.
-In this section, we will explain how to execute each type of file in Slips, and the output can be analyzed with Kalipso.
+After running Slips, the output can be analyzed with the Kalipso GUI interface.

+In this section, we will explain how to execute each type of file in Slips.

-Either you are [running Slips in docker](https://stratospherelinuxips.readthedocs.io/en/develop/installation.html#installing-and-running-slips-inside-a-docker) or [locally](https://stratospherelinuxips.readthedocs.io/en/develop/installation.html#installing-slips-in-your-own-computer), you can run Slips using the same below commands and configurations.
+If you are running Slips either using [Docker](https://stratospherelinuxips.readthedocs.io/en/develop/installation.html#installing-and-running-slips-inside-a-docker) or [Locally](https://stratospherelinuxips.readthedocs.io/en/develop/installation.html#installing-slips-in-your-own-computer), the same below commands and configurations can be used.

 ## Reading the input

 The table below shows the commands Slips uses for different inputs.
-The first part of the command **./slips.py -c config/slips.conf** is same, the second part changes depending on the input type.
-Also, the user can execute **./slips.py --help** to find correct argument to run Slips on each type of the file.
+The first part of the command **./slips.py -c config/slips.conf** remains the same, the second part changes depending on the input type.
+Users are encouraged to execute the **./slips.py --help** command to find the correct arguments to run Slips for each type of the file.

 <style>
 table {